hanselrd/drift/README.md

 # drift
-Built with Angular2 and Electron
+Built using Angular2 and Electron